Barrie Truman

 Barrie Truman is a football (soccer) coach who managed the New Zealand national team.
 Truman first took charge of the New Zealand side in June 1970.
 New Zealand won 20, drew 13 and lost 16 of his 49 games in charge.

+Early life and education

-Prior to being appointed as New Zealand coach, he was a member of The FA's staff Coach in 1967, having studied for a Diploma in Physical Education at Loughborough University and an Advanced Diploma at Leicester University.
+Prior to being appointed as New Zealand coach, he was a member of The FA's staff Coach in 1967, having studied for a Diploma in Physical Education at Loughborough University and an Advanced Diploma at the University of Leicester.
 He emigrated from the United Kingdom to New Zealand in 1970.
 After emigrating he studied for a Masters diploma at Victoria University.

+Sporting career

 He became Technical Director of the Oceania Football Confederation in 1986 for a short spell which lasted a year.

 He became manager of the Sport-NZ Council of Recreation/Sport Hillary Commission 1981 and left the position in 1987.
 He was also President of Coaching NZ between 1981 and 1983.